 A Victory Garden poster circa 1943, the height

 of the WWII garden popularity.
-The woman of the family
+The woman

 is gardening in her stockings!
 The seam line up the back